RESOURCES

 Continuing Education

-For more information, click here to be taken to the NYS Education Department’s website.
+For more information on Continuing Education, click here to be taken to the NYS Education Department’s website.

 To be acceptable for New York State continuing education, the courses or educational activities you take must meet all three of these basic criteria: